sr77/Video-Summarization/README.md

 <br>
 <br>

-Forming Histogram : Counting the frequency of all the intensities starting from 0 to 255 and then plotting the frequency distribution using pylab.
+<strong>Forming Histogram </strong> : Counting the frequency of all the intensities starting from 0 to 255 and then plotting the frequency distribution using pylab.
 Example h is the array containing frequency distribution then <br>
 <code>import pylab as plt </code> <br />
 <code> plt.title('Title') </code> <br />
 <code> plt.plot(h) </code> <br />